eidsvold/1Z0-819-notes/README.md

 ### 2. Understanding Java Technology and Environment
 * The Java Development Kit (JDK) is the only software required to set up a development environment.
 * The Java Runtime Environment (JRE) is used to run a compiled program instead of working with source files.
+* Integrated Development Environment (IDE) and Version Control System (VCS) are very important to developing applications, but they **are not** included in the JDK.

 ### 3. Working With Primitive Data Types and String APIs